-- basketball court and/or used for two smaller cross courts, and a stage area which doubles as a physical activities area.
-An Olympic size heated swimming pool adjoins this building.
-This building also houses the Career and Technical Support Services and Institute for Learning in Retirement. - Building M Refrigeration, Air Conditioning, Automotive Technology: Contains four large laboratories, and classrooms, faculty offices, storage and supply rooms. - Building N Carpentry and Commercial Residential Maintenance: Contains a large laboratory for carpentry and teacher assistant program.
+- Building N Carpentry and Commercial Residential Maintenance: Contains a large laboratory for carpentry and teacher assistant program.
 There are planning rooms, two instructor offices, storage and supply rooms, and dressing rooms for students. - Building O Industrial Electricity and Air Conditioning: Contains two large laboratories, one for industrial electricity and one for air conditioning/refrigeration.
 There are planning rooms, instructor offices, storage and supply rooms. - Building P Career and Technical Administration: This building houses the offices of the assistant deans of career and technical programs.
 In addition, it contains a large conference room, general classrooms, storage facilities, four other offices, the Interpreter Training Classroom and Lab, and the Computer Networking Lab. - Building Q Hospitality and Tourism Management: Contains banquet rooms, kitchen, classroom and complete motel guest room for instruction.
 This building also contains five offices, two restrooms, mechanical and electrical equipment rooms and miscellaneous storage rooms. - Building R Nursing/Allied Health: Nursing houses the Associate Degree Nursing program.
 The building has four large classrooms, one large skills laboratory, one large storage room, one small skills laboratory, seventeen faculty offices, conference room, workroom, secretary's office, an administrative office and two restrooms.
 Allied Health located to east of the Nursing building, houses the Practical Nursing, and the EMT/Paramedic programs.
 The building has 4 large classrooms, 3 large skill laboratories, 7 faculty offices, and amphitheater style classroom, secretary's office and workroom, student lounge, storage areas in each skill laboratory. - Building S Developmental Studies/Drafting/Academic: Houses eight offices, three drafting labs, four classrooms, a storage area, two student and two faculty restrooms, and four labs for developmental classes. - Building T One story metal and brick combination building located in the back of the campus.
-It houses security, maintenance, shipping and receiving, grounds department, and superintendent and assistant superintendent of maintenance and grounds. - Building U Educational Services Building: Multi-story building located on the southwest corner of the campus facing Switzer Road.
+It houses maintenance, shipping and receiving, grounds department, and superintendent and assistant superintendent of maintenance and grounds. - Building U Educational Services Building: Multi-story building located on the southwest corner of the campus facing Switzer Road.
 First floor houses the Student Services Department, including the Admissions-Records office, Financial Aid office, Counseling and Career Center, Assessment Lab, Community Services, Continuing Education, and the Dean of Student Services office.
 Also, the Workforce Development area, and Co-Operative Education.
-All campus Literacy programs are also found on the second floor including the manager's office, instructor offices and accompanying laboratory. - Building V Houses six faculty offices, four classrooms, two Electronic Technology labs, one Computer Programming Technology lab, and one Fashion Merchandising Technology lab. - Building X Math and Computer Science: Houses ten faculty offices, seven lecture rooms, two computer labs, and a workroom.
+All campus Adult Basic Skills programs are also found on the second floor including the manager's office, instructor offices and accompanying laboratory. - Building V Houses six faculty offices, four classrooms, two Electronic Technology labs, one Computer Programming Technology lab, and one Fashion Merchandising Technology lab. - Building X Math and Computer Science: Houses ten faculty offices, seven lecture rooms, two computer labs, and a workroom.